slappforge/lambda-debugging-workshops/java-debugging/README.md

 ![Successful Log message](images/successful-log-message.PNG "Successful Log message")

 You can let the IDE remain connected to the Lambda function, and Test the function once again with a new request.
 Note that AWS Lambda runtime freezes the container executing your function as soon as it completes its execution.
 Hence, you might run into issues if you stop the debugging from your IDE, and try to connect back again.
-In such cases, simply set an environment variable, or change the existing value of one (e.g. creating an environment variable say SLAPP_DUMMY=xyz) which you could use for this purpose - to force a cold start.
+In such cases, simply set an environment variable, or change the existing value of one (e.g. creating an environment variable say `SLAPP_DUMMY=xyz`) which you could use for this purpose - to force a cold start.
 At the same time, you may want to restart the IDE proxy, so that everything can be started again clean.

 ## 4. Restoring the Lambda function back to its original state

 Since we did not have to perform any code changes to remotely debug the Lambda function, it’s easy to revert things back to how they were before.
-To turn off the Lambda function waiting to connect to a debugger, simply set the environment variable “**SLAPP_DISABLE**” to “**true**”.
+To turn off the Lambda function waiting to connect to a debugger, simply set the environment variable **`SLAPP_DISABLE`** to **`true`**.
 That should restore the Lambda function to a functionally equivalent deployment in just one step.

 To restore the function to its native Java 8 or 11 performance optimized AWS runtime back again, simply remove the Layer we added for debugging, and optionally remove the environment variables, and restore any changes to the timeout and memory allocation, if any.